raspberrypilearning/creating-resources/markdown.md

 #### Paragraphs in between list items

 If you need to include further text in between list items, indent the text with four spaces.
-This will allow your list to continue (i.e. numbering in an ordered list will not break sequence).
+This will allow your list to continue, so that numbering in an ordered list will not break sequence.
 For example:

 ```
 1. Plug in your mouse and keyboard